 Charley Cummings // Walden Mutual Bank

-Charley started Walden Mutual Bank to help people grow their savings while supporting local farms and food businesses daring to do things differently.
+Charley embarked on the journey of establishing Walden Mutual Bank with the vision of empowering individuals to grow their savings while simultaneously championing local farms and innovative food businesses that dare to challenge the norm.

-Walden Mutual Bank is a sustainable food focused digital bank, raised $24 million in Special Deposit Shares; and received FDIC and State of NH approval for the first new mutual bank charter in 50 years.
+At the heart of Walden Mutual Bank lies a sustainable food-focused digital platform.
+Remarkably, it successfully secured $24 million in Special Deposit Shares, obtaining approvals from both the FDIC and the State of New Hampshire for the first new mutual bank charter in half a century.

-After 8 years as founder and CEO of Walden Local – a sustainable meat company, which now serves thousands of families across the Northeast – Charley has brought the shared name and ethos to the banking world (though the two companies do not share a formal relationship).
+Having spent eight years as the founder and CEO of Walden Local, a sustainable meat company now serving countless families throughout the Northeast, Charley has brought the same name and ethos to the realm of banking.

-Before Walden, Charley played key roles in companies and non-profits covering commercial-scale composting, offshore wind energy, and management consulting.
+Before venturing into Walden, Charley played pivotal roles across various companies and non-profits, ranging from commercial-scale composting and offshore wind energy to management consulting.

 Rose Correa // Amazonian SkinFood